SAP-samples/teched2023-AD163/exercises/2_CreateProcess/README.md

   ![02](./images//005.png)

   The process gets added in the process builder.
+Now you will add an Event Trigger to the Process.

+  > Event Triggers onboard and listen to back-end events emitted from an external source system and react to such events by triggering artifacts such as processes and automations.

 5. Select the **+** next to the **Trigger** and then **Events > + New Event Trigger**.